 Cast: Terry Donahue, Pat Henschel, Diana Bolan

-A Secret Love is an emotional documentary that follows the 65-year-long secret relationship between baseball star Terry Donahue and her partner Pat Henschel, as well as the challenges they face coming out later in life.
-It recalls when Terry and Pat back met for the first time, through their professional lives in Chicago, coming out to their conservative families and deciding with whether or not to get married.
+This emotional documentary follows the 65-year-long secret relationship between baseball star Terry Donahue and her partner Pat Henschel, as well as the challenges they face coming out later in life.
+It recalls when Terry and Pat met for the first time, through their professional lives in Chicago, coming out to their conservative families and deciding with whether or not to get married.
 “Facing the hardships of ageing and illness, their love proves resilient as they enter the home stretch.”

 Stage Mother (2020)